Semiparametric Estimation of Long-Term Treatment Effects

 \begin{remark} The efficient influence functions $\psi_1(b,\tau_1,\eta)$ and $\xi_1(b,\tau_1,\varphi)$ derived in \cref{thm: EIF tau_1} are additively separable into two terms associated with the observational and experimental data sets, respectively.
 The structure of the terms associated with the observational data set resembles the structure of the efficient influence function for the average treatment effect under unconfoundedness \citep{hahn1998role}; we discuss the relationship between these objects in \cref{sec:procedure}. \end{remark}

 \begin{remark} The efficient influence functions $\psi_1(b,\tau_1,\eta)$ and $\xi_1(b,\tau_1,\varphi)$ possess a ``double-robust'' structure that is prevalent in causal inference and missing data problems \citep[see e.g.,][] {kang2007demystifying, bang2005doubly}.
-In particular, the mean-zero property of $\psi_{1}(b,\tau_1,\eta)$ is maintained even if some of the nuisance functions are misspecified.
-That is, if we partition the nuisance function $\eta$ into long-term outcome means, propensity scores, and $\pi$ by $\eta=(\omega,\kappa,\pi)$ and let the arbitrary measurable functions $\tilde{\omega}$ replace the long-term outcome means $\omega$, then $ \E_P\bk{\psi_1(B, \tau_1, (\tilde{\omega},\kappa, \pi))} = 0. $ Similarly, if the arbitrary measurable functions $\tilde{\kappa}$ replace the propensity scores $\kappa$, then we have that $ \E_P\bk{\psi_1(B, \tau_1, (\omega,\tilde{\kappa},\pi))} = 0. $ The efficient influence function $\xi_{1}(b,\tau_1,\varphi)$ is similarly robust to misspecification of either the long-term outcome means or the propensity scores.
+In particular, the mean-zero property of $\psi_{1} (b,\tau_1,\eta)$ is maintained even if some of the nuisance functions are misspecified.
+Suppose that we let arbitrary measurable functions $\tilde{\omega}$ replace the long-term outcome means $\omega_\psi$, then $ \E_P\bk{\psi_1(B, \tau_1, (\tilde{\omega},\kappa_\psi, \pi))} = 0. $ Similarly, if the arbitrary measurable functions $\tilde{\kappa}$ replace the propensity scores $\kappa_\psi$, then we have that $ \E_P\bk{\psi_1(B, \tau_1, (\omega_\psi,\tilde{\kappa},\pi))} = 0. $ The efficient influence function $\xi_{1}(b,\tau_1,\varphi)$ is similarly robust to misspecification of either the long-term outcome means or the propensity scores.
 This result echoes an analogous double-robustness property of the efficient influence function of the average treatment effect under ignorability \citep*{scharfstein1999adjusting}, in which the efficient influence function is mean zero under misspecification of either the conditional means of the outcome variable or the propensity score.
 The form of the double-robustness entailed here is slightly more general, as $\omega$ and $\kappa$ each collect several nuisance function.

 Double robustness, in this form, has a useful implication for estimation.
-We demonstrate in \cref{sec: consistency double} that, under appropriate regularity conditions, estimators based on the efficient influence functions $\psi_1(b,\tau_1,\eta)$ or $\xi_1(b,\tau_1,\varphi)$ are consistent for $\tau_1$ if \emph{either} the outcome means $\omega$ or the propensity scores $\kappa$ are estimated consistently.
+We demonstrate in \cref{sec: consistency double} that, under appropriate regularity conditions, estimators based on the efficient influence functions $\psi_1(b,\tau_1,\eta)$ or $\xi_1(b,\tau_1,\varphi)$ are consistent for $\tau_1$ if \emph{either} the outcome means ($\omega_\psi$ or $\omega_\xi$) or the propensity scores ($\kappa_\psi$ or $\kappa_\xi$) are estimated consistently.
 We analyze estimators of this form in further detail in \cref{sec:estimation}.

 \end{remark}